learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

 - If you interviewed with a company that you realize after the fact isn’t a good fit, have the professional courtesy to let them know that in a gracious and appreciative manner.
 - Your Career Coach is an expert at professional communication and can help you craft your responses to the scenarios above and many others.

 In summary, don’t burn bridges with a company or a person at a company.
 By doing so you sabotage yourself, your professional credibility, and your reputation with that person or company going forward into your career future.
-People change jobs, and someone you interviewed with at company A in 2018 could be a hiring manager at company Z in 2020 or beyond.
+People change jobs, and someone you interviewed with at company A last week could be a hiring manager at company B a year or two from now.
 Don’t take that chance.

 ## Take Initiative